What Is Obsessive-Compulsive Disorder (OCD)?

 OCD is a on disorder marked by compulsive repetitive behaviors, such as checking things over and over, repeating certain words, and having obsessive thoughts.

 Imagine having unwanted, recurring thoughts that fill you with distress or feeling you must repeat specific behaviors over and over and over.
 For many people, that is their reality.
 They have obsessive-compulsive disorder, often referred to as OCD.

 It’s anything but a rare mental health problem.
 Studies suggest about 1 in 100 adults in the U.S. has OCD.
 It can affect children and teens, too.
 In fact, estimates show about 500,000 (1 in 200) American youngsters have OCD, according to the International OCD Foundation.

 OCD symptoms tend to emerge at about age 10, or sometimes in young adulthood, around age 21.
 Boys are more likely to develop OCD at a younger age than girls.
 In general, most people who are diagnosed with obsessive-compulsive disorder had symptoms of the disorder by the time they reached young adulthood.

 OCD is long-lasting, and the obsessions that characterize OCD can interfere with relationships, work, school, and other aspects of daily life.
 But there’s good news.
 OCD symptoms can be managed.

 Understanding obsessive-compulsive disorder

 Do you double-check to make sure the lights are turned off sometimes or wonder if you remembered to take out the garbage?
-Everybody checks and re-checks things sometimes.
+Everyone checks and re-checks things sometimes.
 That doesn’t mean you have OCD.

 In general, people with OCD can’t control their compulsive behaviors.
 They don’t repeatedly check certain things or dwell on obsessive thoughts because OCD behaviors give them pleasure.
 Performing compulsive behaviors, however, may help them feel relief from the anxiety associated with obsessive thoughts and activities.